By Mei Zhang • Last Updated: January 14, 2026

 Have u ever gotten a text from a Gen Zer and wondered why they're typing like their keyboard is broken?
 What's with all the lowercase letters and weird abbreviations?
 Is this some kinda secret code?

 When they ignore capitalization, skip punctuation, or use strange abbreviations, they're not being lazy or careless.
-They're actually signaling informality, creating a specific tone, and expressing emotions in super efficient ways.
-It's kinda like a digital body language!
+They're actually signaling authenticity, creating a specific vibe, and expressing nuanced emotions in hyper-efficient ways.
+It's kinda like a digital body language that's evolved beyond what previous generations imagined!

-One thing I've noticed working with younger colleagues: Gen Z texting is about vibes more than grammar.
-The way something is typed often carries as much meaning as the words themselves.
-Wild, right?
+One thing I've noticed working with younger colleagues in 2026: Gen Z texting is about energy more than grammar.
+The way something is typed, the rhythm of the messages, and even the intentional "errors" carry as much meaning as the actual words.
+It's a whole new linguistic dimension!

 OMG why do Gen Z ppl type everything in lowercase???
 This isn't just laziness - it's intentional stylistic choice.

-The lowercase aesthetic is fundamental to texting like Gen Z. Capitalization is seen as too formal, too rigid, and sometimes even aggressive.
-When everything is lowercase, the tone is automatically more casual and chill.
+The lowercase aesthetic remains fundamental to texting like Gen Z in 2026.
+Capitalization is seen as too formal, too rigid, and sometimes even passive-aggressive.
+When everything is lowercase, the tone is automatically more relaxed and authentic.
+This trend has only intensified as more workplaces adopt casual communication styles.

 Here's how to do it right: